Subscribe

 At the program's request, Coverfly will automatically remove your title page for you if you include one when submitting to this program.

-The Writers Guild Initiative is seeking applications from early-career professionals who have already worked within the industry, ideally as a production assistant.
+The Writers Guild of America East is seeking applications from early-career professionals who have already worked within the industry, ideally as a production assistant.

 Applicants can only apply once.
 Duplicate submissions will be removed from consideration.